ucsd-progsys/liquidhaskell/README.md

     {-@ include <path/to/file.hquals> @-}

 to the Haskell source.
-See tests/pos/meas5.hs for an example.
+See, for example, `tests/pos/meas5.hs`